-Staff were qualified for their roles and the practice completed essential recruitment checks.
+Staff were qualified for their roles.
+However, the practice did not always complete essential recruitment checks.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.

 The practice had suitable arrangements for dealing with medical and other emergencies.